 This is good for infants because it is gluten-free.
-It contains no preservatives, colours or artificial flavours.
+It contains no preservatives, colors, or artificial flavors.
 It provides iron and is free of fat, dairy, cholesterol, and sodium.
 In addition, this cereal contains no sugar or salt.

 7. Gerber Baby Cereals

-This group of cereals contains iron, probiotics, and essential nutrients such as Vitamins B1, B2, B3, B12, zinc and calcium which help to support your baby’s growth and development.
-The manufacturers state that they do not contain artificial flavours, preservatives or salt.
+This group of cereals contains iron, probiotics, and essential nutrients such as Vitamins B1, B2, B3, B12, zinc, and calcium which help to support your baby’s growth and development.
+The manufacturers state that they do not contain artificial flavors, preservatives, or salt.

-Also, the Gerber Baby Cereal costs about N2500 in most of the stores around you.
+Also, the Gerber Baby Cereal costs about N3000 in most of the stores around you.

 8. Happy Baby Oatmeal

 This meal consists of organic oats, organic whole grains, vitamin C, and Iron which support your baby’s brain development.